MULYP's Mission is to engage young professional's in the National Urban League's movement towards the achievement of social and economic equality.

 The Milwaukee Urban League (MUL), established in 1919, is one of the oldest of the 112 National Urban League affiliates.
 MUL is a nonprofit, nonpartisan organization that provides advocacy, research, and social services.

-Founded in September 1998, the Milwaukee Urban League Young Professionals (MULYP) is an auxiliary arm of the Milwaukee Urban League focusing on community service.
+Founded in September 1998, the Milwaukee Urban League Young Professionals (MULYP) the oldest young professional organization in the City of Milwaukee is an auxiliary arm of the Milwaukee Urban League that assists the organization and staff through volunteerism, philanthropy, membership development, and program support.
 Through its committees, MULYP sponsors a variety of community service projects, fundraising activities, social and cultural events, leadership development workshops, and educational and political forums.
 Membership in MULYP provides individuals the opportunity to develop themselves professionally by creating a network of support among peers.
-Since 1998, MULYP's membership has grown significantly and the organization has increased its visibility both locally and nationally.
+Since 1998, MULYP's membership has grown significantly and the organization has increased its visibility, and received numerous recognition and awards both locally and nationally.

 History of the MUL